-Pizza Planet in Disney’s Hollywood Studios at Walt Disney World is a quick service restaurant serving pizza, pizza, and more pizza…and a few other things.
-Toy Story Pizza Planet is open for both lunch and dinner, and offers indoor seating with two levels, and an arcade on the lower level.
+Toy Story Pizza Planet in Disney’s Hollywood Studios at Walt Disney World is a quick service restaurant serving pizza, pizza, and more pizza…and a few other things.
+This post includes photos of the food, along with our thoughts on this restaurant and its ambiance.
+Pizza Planet is open for both lunch and dinner, and offers indoor seating with two levels, and an arcade on the lower level.
 In addition to the varieties of pizza, Pizza Planet also carries salads and meatball subs.
 It participates in the Disney Dining Plan as a counter service credit.
 It does not accept the Tables in Wonderland card for a 20% discount.
 As far as value goes, Pizza Planet is neither a good nor bad value on the Disney Dining Plan (see our ranking of the best value quick service restaurants here).

 Pizza Planet is supposed to be themed like the restaurant by the same name from the hit Disney-Pixar film, Toy Story.
 I suppose as far as nailing the ‘dive pizza joint’ theme goes, Pizza Planet succeeds in spades.
 However, I’m not sure this is such a compliment.
 The theming of Pizza Planet is very utilitarian, with little done on the inside to execute the Toy Story theme.
 It’s also incredibly loud thanks to the arcade, and it’s always a popular lunch and dinner option with families, making it both busy and chaotic.
 If you’re looking for a quiet place to relax away from the hustle and bustle of the theme park masses, Pizza Planet typically is not the best of choices.